-- 1. Slide the ethernet and audio board into the M.2 card slot on the system board. - 2.
-Align the screw holes on the ethernet and audio board to the screw holes on the system board. - 3.
-Replace the two screws (M2x4) that secure the ethernet and audio board to the system board. - 4.
+- 1. Slide the ethernet and audio board into the M.2 card slot on the system-board assembly. - 2.
+Align the screw holes on the ethernet and audio board to the screw holes on the system-board assembly. - 3.
+Replace the two screws (M2x4) that secure the ethernet and audio board to the system-board assembly. - 4.
 Turn the system-board assembly over.

 - 1. Install the system board.

-- 2. Install the memory module.
+- 2. Install the memory modules.

 - 3. Install the wireless card.

 - 4. Install the solid-state drive.

 - 5. Install the rear cover.

 - 6. Install the battery.

 - 7. Install the base cover.

 - 8. Follow the procedure in After working inside your computer.